 Developing Sound Economic Analysis

-EI economists design, test, and implement economic and financial models that contribute to a sound and persuasive presentation of the facts.
+Secretariat Economists professionals design, test, and implement economic and financial models that contribute to a sound and persuasive presentation of the facts.
 Drawing from state-of-the-art theories and analytical tools, they identify relevant economic issues and develop insightful analytical frameworks.

 Understanding Key Business Issues